 Places, projects and odds and ends

 - One of the coolest things we did was an escape room!
 Ashar, Chris, Dan, Dan’s parents and I went to Escape Games Live in York and did the “Escape the ’70s” puzzle – and solved it!
 It was awesome.

 - We had two family weddings in the past month: One for my niece in New Jersey, and one for Dan’s cousin in Pittsburgh.

-- For both Mother’s Day and Father’s Day, Sarah went with relevant family members to tea and brunch respectively at our favorite local teahouse, the Red Brick Bakery.
+- For both Mother’s Day and Father’s Day, Ashar went with relevant family members to tea and brunch respectively at our favorite local teahouse, the Red Brick Bakery.

 - Also as mentioned above, Dan’s parents visited us for a week from their home in Arizona.
 We had a great time just hanging out, watching Eureka and touring local farmers’ markets.

 - As part of their visit, we took everyone to Centralia, our favorite abandoned place.
 Ashar fell in love with their cemetery and spent the better part of an hour seeking out graves of World War II soldiers there.